Below you will find the questions most commonly asked about the Orkla share and the Annual General Meeting.

 How can I obtain historical reports on Orkla’s results?

 How can I obtain press releases and stock exchange notifications?

 Please click here for more information about subscribing to notifications.

 You will find an archive of all press releases and stock exchange notifications in Orkla’s download center.

 Does Orkla have a share purchase programme for employees?

-To encourage employees to make a long-term ownership commitment to the company, Orkla has for several years offered employees the opportunity to purchase shares at a 30% discount on the market price.
+To encourage employees to make a long-term ownership commitment to the company, Orkla has for several years offered employees the opportunity to purchase shares at a discount to the market price.